ec-intl/ptcolors/README.md

 ## Components

-The tcolors's codebase structure is as shown below:
+The ptcolors's codebase structure is as shown below:

 ```plaintext
 .